 Another useful smart home device is the smart thermostat.

-Many modern thermostats now include WiFi-enabled controls and intelligent scheduling – making it easy to find devices with these features.
+Many modern thermostats now include Wi-Fi controls and intelligent scheduling, making it easy to identify devices with these features.

-As a caregiver, you could remotely access the thermostat to set the temperature on a schedule, turn up the heat ahead of a major storm, or turn on the air conditioner during a heat wave.
+As a caregiver, you can remotely access the thermostat to set a temperature schedule, increase the heat before a significant storm, or turn on the air conditioner during a heat wave.

-If your older adult has limited mobility, a smart thermostat can allow them to easily control the temperature from their smartphone or tablet instead of having to get up.
+If your older adult has limited mobility, a smart thermostat lets them easily control the temperature from their smartphone or tablet without getting up.

-As an added bonus, seniors on a fixed income will appreciate how these devices can make energy usage more efficient and help lower energy bills.
+As a bonus, seniors on a fixed income will appreciate how these devices can improve energy efficiency and reduce energy bills.

 Keep seniors safe with smart security systems

-Perhaps the most valuable tool for live-in caregivers is a WiFi-enabled smart security system.
+Perhaps the most valuable tool for live-in caregivers is a WiFi-enabled, innovative security system.

 You and your older adult will have peace of mind knowing that the authorities will be automatically alerted if the alarm is triggered.

-An added benefit is that you can use your remote access to the cameras in the house to check on your older adult when you’re not home.
-For example, if you’re at work, you can access the live camera feed to make sure things are going well at home.
+An added benefit is that you can use your remote access to the home’s cameras to check on your older adult when you’re not home.
+For example, if you’re at work, you can access the live camera feed to ensure everything is going well at home.

 However, it’s important to respect privacy too.
-Place cameras in common areas and discuss the presence of the cameras with your older adult and any hired caregiver helpers.
+Place cameras in common areas and discuss their presence with your older adult and any hired caregivers.

 Where to find smart home devices for seniors